JOHNFLEURIMOND/FantasyFootball/README.md

 A user can get the most recent fantasy football news from Rotoworld Fantasy Pros; search for their favorite player for projections for the following games and average stats per game.

-The pages on the website are primarily created from three main components, FantasyFootballRanking, WeeklyProjections, and PPR, with two different API calls to Sportsdatas' API.
-First, I made a card component using Styled-Components that will populate the data on individual cards in a grid format once the promises come back from the API call.
-Suppose the user would like to see more players.
-In that case, there is a search bar to search for whatever player you like or filter by Position and/or stat.
+I created the pages on the website from three main components, FantasyFootballRanking, WeeklyProjections, and PPR, with two different API calls to Sportsdatas' API.
+Finding a way to deploy my API key with the app was initially tricky with Netlify, but I found it in their new variable key, like any .env file.

+Styling these pages became easy with Semantic UI and Style-Components.
+I made a card component using Styled Components that will populate the data on individual cards once the promise comes back.
+The user can filter thru the players by name by typing in the input or selecting the position in the input selection options.

+Managing the API in the global state was easy using a React Hook called useContext; In React, they created Hooks, functions that let you "hook into" React state and lifecycle features from function components rather than the Class-based OOP style.
+So finally, hooks provide a more direct API to the React concepts you already know: props, state, context, refs, and lifecycle.
+And just like Redux, you can create a provider with a value object that's all the data you want to pass to your components.
 # Portfolio :open_file_folder::

 ** :computer: 🇭🇹 WEBSITE:** [John Fleurimond](https://johnfleurimond.netlify.app)